Marker Logo

 Erected 1976 by Texas Historical Commission.
 (Marker Number 6815.)

 Location.
 32° 57.8′ N, 96° 53.813′ W. Marker is in Carrollton, Texas, in Dallas County.
 It is in Original Town.
-Marker is on N Perry Road, on the left when traveling north.
+It is on N Perry Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 2100 N Perry Road, Carrollton TX 75006, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Union Baptist Church (within shouting distance of this marker); Alex W. and Sarah Perry Homestead
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Union Baptist Church (within shouting distance of this marker); Alex W. and Sarah Perry Homestead

 Paid Advertisement